kaidong-chr/HW2_Responsive_Portfolio/README.md

 # My Portfolio

 ### Portfolio Page
-Welcome to my portfolio page, you will find biography, linkedIn and Github links, my resume, some projects that I have done with their repos and a contact me page.
-This portfolio is a work in progress, more will get added as more knowledge is gained.
+Welcome to my portfolio page, you will find my biography with links to linkedIn, Github, and my resume in the About tab.
+Past projects with repos links can be found on the Portfolio tab and Contact tab you will find a place to enter you contact info.
+This portfolio is a work in progress, more will get added in the future.

 ### Implementation
 * Utilize semantic elements in HTML.